Kukoh/dx/README.md

-# meducal: a medical IT project
+# meducal: a medical education IT project